 Most beef (baby beef) is grass-fed until weaning.
 The hard part is finishing a beef (after weaning) without grain.
 Grass silage or hay alone does not contain enough energy for quality growth in beef over winter.
-We add tonnes of recycled vegetable cuttings and a little bit of distillery waste to grass-finish our beeves.
+We add tonnes of recycled vegetable cuttings to grass-finish our beeves.

 Ferme Rose des Ventes Chicken

 We believe that contemporary, fast-growing meat birds are too fragile to be raised

 outdoors : chickens raised outdoor have a 30% or higher mortality.
 We are not going to be responsible for that kind of carnage!
 So we sell chicken that is raised indoors by the Ferme Rose des Vents...without apologies.